 Step 1: Prep Work

-Then to make the filling, take out a medium bowl and add the cream cheese, cheddar cheese, and 1 tablespoon of the sweet rub to it.
-Now mix these ingredients until they are fully combined, then stuff the cream cheese mixture in the prepared jalapenos.
+First, preheat the oven to 375°F (190°C), then get out a wire rack and some aluminum foil for later.
+Now, if you haven't already, trim the jalapenos so the insides are exposed and remove the seeds.
+To make the filling, place a medium bowl on a work surface and add the cream cheese, cheddar cheese, and 1 tablespoon of the sweet rub.
+Now mix the ingredients until fully combined, then stuff the cream cheese mixture into the prepared jalapenos.

 Step 2: Wrap The Stuffed Jalapenos

-Next, divide your raw pork sausage into 6 equal-sized balls Then, take one of your sausage balls and carefully wrap one of the cream cheese filling stuffed jalapeños with it, forming it into an egg shape.
+Next, divide your raw pork sausage into 6 equal-sized balls.
+Then, take one of your sausage balls and carefully wrap one of the cream cheese-filled jalapeños with it, forming it into an egg shape.
+Wrap the sausage completely with two slices of bacon.
+After that, repeat the process with the remaining jalapenos, sausage, and bacon until you've used up all the ingredients.

 Step 3: Coat The Armadillo Eggs In BBQ Sauce